gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

 | body | [DomainStatusRequest](#DomainStatusRequest) | yes | Request body |

-Get domain connected status.
-Check if domain is live and mapped to appropriate IP to fynd servers.
+Shows if the A records and TXT records of the domain correctly points to appropriate IP on Fynd Servers.

 *Returned Response:*